hamza094/DoAsk/readme.md

 - RECAPTCHA_KEY=PASTE_KEY_HERE
 - RECAPTCHA_SECRET=PASTE_SECRET_HERE
 ## Step 4.
+- Edit config/forum.php, and add any email address that should be marked as an administrator.
-Use an administration portal to add channels.
+- Use an administration portal to add channels.

+For live view visit site https://doask.herokuapp.com/threads